-sanitizing discolored
+Sanitizing discolored

 Cleaning

-The answer to 'sanitizing discolored' is to first determine the cause of the discoloration.
+The answer to 'sanitizing discolored' is to first identify the cause of the discoloration.
 Common causes include mold, mildew, hard water stains, or general dirt and grime buildup.
-Symptoms may include visible staining, odors, or a dingy appearance.
+Symptoms may include visible staining, streaking, or a dingy appearance.
+For mild discoloration, DIY solutions like diluted bleach, vinegar, or commercial cleaning products may be effective.
+However, for more severe or stubborn discoloration, it's best to call in a professional cleaning service.
+They have the right tools, products, and expertise to safely and thoroughly sanitize and restore the affected surfaces.

 Sources